 If you have ArcGIS GeoEvent Server, you can create stream services from ArcGIS GeoEvent Manager.
 Stream services allow you to connect to data sensors to display real-time, streaming data in your GIS clients.

-You can add stream services to your ArcGIS Online content as feature layers and use these real-time data feeds as layers in maps or applications.
+You can add stream services to your ArcGIS Online content as feature layers and use these real-time data feeds as layers in maps or apps.
 A feature layer created from an ArcGIS Server stream service makes a persistent connection to the service, and data updates are pushed to the layer as they occur.
 They are useful for visualizing real-time data feeds that have high volumes of data or that have data that changes at unknown intervals.
 For example, weather warnings can be issued or updated at any time, and seeing new ones or updates as quickly as possible is important.

 Streaming feature layers connect to an ArcGIS Server stream service using HTML5 WebSockets.
 WebSockets are a new feature of HTML5.
 Most modern browsers support WebSockets.
 To get more information about WebSockets and to test if a browser supports WebSockets, visit WebSocket.org.